bitcashorg/smartsale/hardhat/README.md

 ## Warnings

-In case the auction is expected to raise more than 2^96 units of the biddingToken, don't start the auction,as it will not be settlable.
-This corresponds to about 79 billion DAI.
+In case the auction is expected to raise more than the max supply of the biddingToken, don't start the auction, as it will not be settlable.

 Prices between biddingToken and auctioningToken are expressed by a fraction whose components are stored as uint96.
 Make sure your expected prices are representable as such fractions.